mozilla/experimenter-docs/docs/feature-variables-and-me.md

 > *For a given user each feature can only be involved in one experiment at a time*.
 >
 > If we see user change behavior after being exposed to an experimental treatment we need to be able to attribute it to that treatment, not another from a different experiment.

+One easy way to start thinking about features, would be to identify user-visible surfaces of the app: the `new-tab` screen, the `app-menu`, the `context-menu`, the `onboarding`.

 Imagine you're a designer, doing a re-design of the app's menu.
 It would be natural to call the app menu a "feature" of the app.